Skip to Content

 If the Yellowing Started on the Bottom

-Lucky Bamboo Yellowing from the Bottom
+Lucky Bamboo Yellowing From The Bottom

-It is probably a sign of too much watering, or the water might be too cold.
+It’s probably a sign of too much watering, or the water might be too cold.

 You might not have provided enough fresh water to the plant, or the amount of chemicals in the water might be higher than the plant can tolerate.

-Root rot, slime, insects, presence of larvae, fungus, or microbes are also serious problems.
 The yellowing may have started from the bottom due to the plant not getting enough exposure to the sun, or receiving too much fertilizer.

-One of the most important things you need to understand is that the yellow part is dead.
-Nothing you do will bring it back.
-However, that doesn’t mean the entire plant is dead.
+That said, this doesn’t mean the entire plant is dead.
 There are steps you can take to bring back the plant.

-When washing the stem in mild dishwashing soap, you might want to leave it there to soak for up to 10 minutes.
-You also need to feel the stem to determine parts that are still soft.
-The areas that are soft are likely to turn green within the next few weeks.
+While you’re at it, feel the stem to determine parts that are still soft.
+The soft areas are likely to turn green within the next few weeks.
+Don’t discard them.

 When you identify the point where the stem is still firm, use a sharp knife and cut through it at that point.

-The part of the stem that is left with you can be placed in the water and with the passage of time, it is going to root and will begin to sprout, as long as you keep it warm and in the sun.
-Again, just make sure you keep the plant separate from others while it recovers in full.
+The part of the stem that’s left can be placed in the water and, over time, it’ll root and begin to sprout—so long as you keep it warm and in the sun.

 Now that we know how to treat yellowing bamboo stems, it’s time to focus on the yellow leaves.
 Before we do so, let’s talk about the ideal growing conditions for the lucky bamboo plant.

-The Ideal Lighting
+Lighting

-The lucky bamboo needs bright, though indirect light to grow properly.
-You can place the plant on a countertop or in the bathroom, or even in the kitchen.
+The lucky bamboo needs bright, indirect light to grow properly.
+You can place the plant on a countertop in the bathroom, or even in the kitchen.
 Anywhere will do, as long as the plant isn’t directly in the line of the sun as it filters in through the window.

 Water

-Lucky Bamboo in Water
+Lucky Bamboo In Water

 In most cases, the tap water that you use might contain an excessive amount of chemicals that are used to treat the water, to the point where they could damage the plant.

 That is one of the main reasons why tap water isn’t recommended for treating the plant.
-Instead, you should always consider using distilled or filtered water for all your lucky bamboo plants.
+Instead, you should always use distilled or filtered water for all your lucky bamboo plants.

 Moreover, you also need to make sure that the plant doesn’t sit in stagnant water for too long.
 If that happens, bacteria and algae are going to take over the plant.
-They will form around the roots of the plant, and will eventually result in root rot.
+They’ll form around the roots of the plant, and will eventually result in root rot.

 Fertilizer

-One of the signs of overfertilization is the yellowing leaves or stalks.
-If you only recently fertilized the plant, you should consider waiting a few days.
+If you only recently fertilized the plant, wait a few days.
 Let the plant recover on its own.
 In some cases, that could take a few weeks.
 In others, it might even take a few months.

 Lucky bamboos are sensitive plants, so you need to be very particular about how to approach the fertilization process.

 If the growing conditions for your plant are too stressful, it might start to die.
 Look out for drafts in the room and make sure the temperatures remain as consistent as possible.
-You need to take action as quickly as possible if you want the plant to survive.

 Growing the lucky bamboo is pretty easy, and it doesn’t require a lot of effort on your part.